American on deadly trip to Indian island: ‘God sheltered me’

 Indian authorities have been trying to figure out a way to recover Chau’s body after he was killed last week by islanders who apparently shot him with arrows and then buried his body on the beach.

+“Since the Sentinelese tribespeople are protected by law to preserve their way of life, due precautions were taken by the team to ensure that these particularly vulnerable tribal groups are not disturbed and distressed during this exercise,” the statement said.
+The team returned later Friday.

+The police and the coast guard had carried out an aerial survey of Northern Sentinel Island earlier in the week.
+A team of police and forest department officials also used a coast guard boat to visit the island Wednesday.

-Even officials don’t travel to North Sentinel, where people live as their ancestors did thousands of years ago.
-The only contacts, occasional “gift-giving” visits in which bananas and coconuts were passed by small teams of officials and scholars who remained in the surf, were years ago.
+Officials typically don’t travel to the North Sentinel area, where people live as their ancestors did thousands of years ago.
+The only contacts, occasional “gift giving” visits in which bananas and coconuts were passed by small teams of officials and scholars who remained in the surf, were years ago.

-Police are consulting anthropologists, tribal welfare experts and scholars to figure out a way to recover the body, Dependera Pathak, director-general of police on India’s Andaman and Nicobar Islands, where North Sentinel is located, said Thursday.
+Police are consulting anthropologists, tribal welfare experts and scholars to figure out a way to recover the body, said Dependera Pathak, director-general of police on the Andaman and Nicobar islands.

-Chau paid fishermen last week to take him near North Sentinel, using the kayak to paddle to shore and bringing gifts including a football and fish.

 Scholars know almost nothing about the island, from how many people live there to what language they speak.
 The Andamans once had other similar groups, long-ago migrants from Africa and Southeast Asia who settled in the island chain, but their numbers have dwindled dramatically over the past century as a result of disease, intermarriage and migration.

-Chau estimated there were about 250 inhabitants on the island, with at least 10 people living in each hut.
+Chau estimated the island had about 250 inhabitants, with at least 10 people living in each hut.

 “The tribe’s language has a lot of high pitched sounds like ba, pa la and as,” he wrote.